DiscoverAtlanta.com homepage

 Sunsets on the patio at 9 Mile Station just might rival the food. (📷: Evan West)

 Kelvin and Mandy Slater opened their restaurant on the roof at Ponce City Market, and people have flocked there ever since.
-Brunch items include a sticky bun that serves four, pastrami Benedict and brisket hash.
-Dinner might begin with pork belly sliders then move onto sesame crusted tuna.
+Brunch items include a sticky bun that serves four, crab cake benedict and huevos divorciados.
+If you come for dinner later, you can enjoy the food with a view of the sunset.
+You can start with crispy brussel sprouts, then treat yourself to a whole chicken leg for an entree, then finish with creme brulee for dessert.

 Rock Steady

 Inspired by his cultural roots and his interest in travel and cooking, Haitian American entrepreneur Jacob Thomas created Rock Steady with restaurateur Joe Russo to celebrate the vibrant cuisines of the West Indies.
-Diners can enjoy main courses such as Haitian grilled chicken, fried goat and oxtail fiore.
+Diners can enjoy main courses such as Haitian whole fried snapper, spiced wild honey shrimp or oxtail pappardelle.
 Private dining is available.

 Paschal’s